repobee/repobee/README.md

 and should set you on the right path with little effort.

 ## Why RepoBee?
-RepoBee is being developed at KTH Royal Technical Institute of Technology to help teachers and TAs administrate student repositories.
+RepoBee is being developed at KTH Royal Institute of Technology to help teachers and TAs administrate student repositories.
 It's a tool for teachers, by teachers, and we use it in our everyday work.
 All of the features in RepoBee are being actively used by us, and so should also be useful to other